How to write Markdown and prepare your environment (with VSCode)

 summary

-Markdown itself starts out as a language that can be converted to HTML, so this explanation has been limited to explaining what it looks like when converted to HTML.
-What do you think?
+Since Markdown itself is based on expressions that can be converted to HTML, the explanation ended up being something like, "This is what it looks like when converted to HTML."
+What did you think?

-In fact, there are many more ways to express things in Markdown, but this time we've focused on the basic notation.
+Actually, there are many more ways to express things in Markdown, but this time we focused on the basic notation.

-Although I only covered VSCode, I'm happy that I was able to introduce some helpful tools that make writing Markdown easier.
+Although I've only covered VSCode, I'm satisfied with this post because I was able to introduce some helpful tools that make writing Markdown easier.

 It would be counterproductive if it was so difficult that I ended up hating Markdown